The Cheapest iPhone 15, Plus, Pro and Pro Max Plans in Australia

 What is the release date for the iPhone 15 series in Australia?

-The iPhone 15 range will be released in Australia on September 22, with preorders kicking off at 10pm (AEST) on September 15.
+The iPhone 15 range will be released in Australia on September 22, after preorders kicked off on September 15.

 What is the price for the iPhone 15 series in Australia?